guidallambert/MusicEditing/EasyLilypondCustomisation.md

 The staves in my scores are lettered A, B, C and so on, from the top to the bottom of the system.
 This line tells Lilypond to put a treble clef (clef G2) at the beginning of the top stave of the main musical system.

 As you’ve probably guessed, you just need to change what’s in the double quotes to change the clef (including the quotes of course).
-The most common clefs are as follows:
+The names you need to know to create most common clefs are as follows:

-code | clef
+code you type | clef that gets generated
 :--: | :--:
 “treble”	| 	G2
 “treble_8”	| 	G2 8ve bassa